R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Additional Experiments

 \subsubsection{Layer to Apply $\mathcal{L}_{\text{Spin}}$}

-Moving the Spin objective function to lower layers, the ASR performance slightly degrades.
-With the results in the previous section, we conclude that the best strategy for applying the two proposed loss functions is adding both to the last layer.
+Similar to the previous experiments, we apply $\mathcal{L}_{\text{Spin}}$ to lower layers to find the optimal design.
+The ASR performance degrades slightly when we move the Spin objective function to lower layers.
+With the results of $\mathcal{L}_{\text{Aux}}$, we conclude that a relatively good strategy for applying the two proposed loss functions is adding both to the top layer.